-The Parallels MDM Server component must be installed on a server that meets the following requirements:
+The computer on which you'll be installing Parallels MDM Server must meet the following requirements:

-- Must be located in DMZ. - Must be accessible from the server where the Parallels Proxy component will be installed (p.
-13).
+- Must be accessible from the server where the Parallels ConfigMgr Proxy component is (or will be) installed (p.
+13). - Must be accessible from the Internet. - For increased security, the server should be located in DMZ.